kkettip/docker_flask/README.md

 To delete all: docker-compose down -v --rmi all --remove-orphans

 ## Observations and Reflections:
 Docker Compose differs from using Docker alone because Docker compose allows mulitiple apps in containers to be run simultaneously.
 While Docker alone allows for one app to be run at a time.
+With Docker compose the image does not have to be rebuild everytime changes are made because `docker-compose.yaml` file has the code `volumes` that allows for the detection and update of changes.
+Docker alone does not contain the `docker-compose.yaml` file and the image have to be rebuild everytime changes are made.

 No challenges or errors occurred when setting up the containers.